hasanmoudud/geocompr/main.md

 This shrinks to zero at the poles.
 At the latitude of London, for example, meridians are less than 70 km apart (challenge: execute code that verifies this).
 <!-- `geosphere::distGeo(c(0, 51.5), c(1, 51.5))` -->
-Lines of latitude, by contrast, have are of constant distance from each other irrespective of latitude: they are always around 111 km apart, including at the equator and near the poles.
+Lines of latitude, by contrast, have constant distance from each other irrespective of latitude: they are always around 111 km apart, including at the equator and near the poles.
 This is illustrated in Figures \@ref(fig:crs-buf) and \@ref(fig:wintriproj).  </div>\EndKnitrBlock{rmdnote}

 Do not interpret the warning about the geographic (`longitude/latitude`) CRS as "the CRS should not be set": it almost always should be!